Hytale-Mods/Overstacked/README.md

 ## Configuration
 When you run the game for the first time after installing the mod, a `Darkhax_Overstacked` folder will be generated in the mods folder.
-Inside this folder you will find a `MaxStackSizes.example.json` file, which is both an example and the default changes made by the mod.
-To make your own changes, copy the file and name it `MaxStackSizes.json`.
+Inside this folder you will find a `MaxStackSizes.json` file, which is both an example and the default changes made by the mod.
 The file can be edited with notepad or any other text editor.

 ### ItemIds
 The `ItemIds` section of the config is a direct map of item IDs to new stack sizes.
 You can increase or decrease the